Meet our Board

 Brenda Laird, Treasurer

-In her professional life, Brenda has spent 30 years in the accounting industry.
+In her professional life, Brenda has spent 35 years in the accounting industry.
 After serving as an accountant for Wedgbury Smith Bonebaker LLB and as a controller with Silcotech North America Inc., Brenda now runs her own business in the accounting field.
-Brenda has been very active in her community volunteering with Scouts Canada for the past 30 years.
+Brenda has been very active in her community volunteering with Scouts Canada for the past 40+ years.
 Other organizations that have benefited from Brenda’s community commitment include: Habitat for Humanity, New Tecumseh, St. James Church Choir, Colgan, Clans of Tecumseh Pipe Band, Treasurer, and the Caledon Chamber of Commerce Board.
-Brenda began volunteering for CMOW in 1995, joined the Caledon Meals on Wheels Board in 2007 and in 2011 assumed the role of Board Chair.
+Brenda began volunteering for CMOW in 1995, joined the Caledon Meals on Wheels Board in 2007, and in 2011 assumed the role of Board Chair.
 Brenda also was the CMOW Treasurer for many years.
 Brenda’s interests include: travelling, reading and scouting.
 Brenda stepped down from the board in 2017 but remained an active member of CMOW’s Finance Committee and continued to support and train the CMOW bookkeeper for many years.
 She has worked for Cancian Construction for the past 10 years and currently still operates her own accounting business.
 Brenda rejoined the Board in 2020.

 Carlos has worked in human resources development and project management for the past 40 years.
 His experience includes the private sector and education at the college and university level.
 Now retired, Carlos is enjoying the opportunity to be more active in the community and contribute to the urgent need for elder care.
 He is also a past member of the Headwaters Hospital Quality Committee and has post-graduate degrees in education.